merveser/Movie-Recommendation-System/README.md

 ---

-**Happy movie watching!** This system will help you discover your next favorite film based on your preferences and viewing history.
+**Enjoy the movie!** This system will help you discover your next favorite film based on your preferences and viewing history.